Mapo tofu: Variations

 Mapo tofu can also be found in restaurants in other Chinese provinces, as well as in Japan and Korea where the flavor is adapted to local tastes.
-In the West the dish is often greatly changed, with its spiciness toned down in order to widen its appeal.
+In the West, the dish is often greatly changed, with its spiciness toned down in order to widen its appeal.
 This happens particularly in Chinese restaurants which do not specialize in Sichuan cuisine.
-In American Chinese cuisine, the dish is sometimes made without meat to appeal to vegetarians, using shiitake, other edible mushrooms, or plant-based meat substitutes.
+The dish is often made without meat to appeal to vegetarians, using shiitake, other edible mushrooms, or plant-based meat substitutes.
+In preparing the vegetarian version of the dish, one can add pickled vegetables (zha cai or ya cai) to create more flavor to make up for the absence of the meat, but these are optional.
+The pickles can also be added to the non-vegetarian dish if desired.

+Popular culture

+Mapo tofu appears in the anime television series Angel Beats!, as the favourite food of Kanade Tachibana.